bluzky/tangerine/src/content/blog/how-to-connect-astro-paper-blog-with-forestry-cms.md

 ---
-title: How to connect AstroPaper blog with Forestry CMS
 author: Sat Naing
-pubDatetime: 2022-09-21T05:17:19Z
+pubDatetime:
+  2022-09-21
+title: How to connect AstroPaper blog with Forestry CMSs
 postSlug: how-to-connect-astro-paper-blog-with-forestry-cms
-featured: false
-draft: true
-tags:
-  - docs
-  - forestry-cms
-  - astro-paper
+description: Step by step process of connecting Astro-Paper blog theme with Forestry Headless CMS.
 ogImage: https://res.cloudinary.com/noezectz/v1663745737/astro-paper/astropaper-x-forestry-og_kqfwp0.png
-description:
-  Step by step process of connecting Astro-Paper blog theme with Forestry Headless CMS.
 ---
 > Important!!!
 Forestry is going to be discontinued on April 22nd, 2023.
 You can [read their announcement](https://forestry.io/blog/forestry.io-end-of-life/) for more info.

 In this article, I will explain step by step process of connecting AstroPaper theme with the Forestry headless CMS.
 So, let's get started 🎉